ClosedNon-Profit

 What is the Keeping Aboriginal Children (10-14) Out of the Justice System project?

 The Keeping Aboriginal Children (10-14) Out of the Justice System project is a non-profit grant offered by Victorian Government in Australia, providing $1 – $3M in funding.
-This Victorian grant supports the Aboriginal Family-Centred Youth Justice program, developed from the Keeping Aboriginal Children (10-14) Out of the Justice System initiative.
+This funding supports the Aboriginal Family-Centred Youth Justice program, developed from the Keeping Aboriginal Children (10-14) Out of the Justice System initiative.
 It aims to support vulnerable Aboriginal children through early therapeutic and family-centred care delivered by Aboriginal Community Controlled Organisations.

 How much funding does the Keeping Aboriginal Children (10-14) Out of the Justice System project provide?